 I noticed a few of the other sellers were actually selling their own patterns.
 Voila!
 I could do that.
 I asked my friends on the internet how they wrote the patterns they sold.
 I looked at tons of crochet pattern books and taught myself how to write a pattern.

 Anyway, fast forward to a couple years ago.
 I sold my first pattern, (opens a new window), and developed a few more.
 I made a few ebooks with my collections and that's where I am today.

 The sales are doing well, depending on my marketing efforts, and I don't need to work as hard.
 I take an occasional custom order for someone who can't crochet.
 But now I can handle the work load.

 This isn't the end of the story.
-Go to Why We Started Our Website Part 2 to find out what happens next...
+Find out what happens next...